 Yes, you can grow potatoes in containers.
-People who chose this method generally do so because they don't have much space.
+People who choose this method generally do so because they don't have much space.
 A gardening container can be placed on a patio or even a balcony.
-You might also chose this method of growing potatoes if you don't have a whole lot of time to spend on gardening.
+You might also choose this method of growing potatoes if you don't have a whole lot of time to spend on gardening.
 This method makes it easier to protect your plants from pests and makes weeding virtually unnecessary.
-You can use any clean container from a garbage can to a feed sack.
-The rule is that you have to get it to stand up and it has to have good drainage.
+You can use any clean container, from a garbage can to a feed sack.
+The rule is that you have to get it to stand up, and it has to have good drainage.
 You may need to make holes in your container to get it to drain properly.

 - Fill your (clean and ventilated) container with potting soil and a healthy dose of fertilizer.
 You can also add hay to the mix to keep the soil from getting too compacted.